 Of course, despite the long drive needed to reach the Cordillera Huayhuash in Peru, you’ll likely be staying in Huaraz before and afterwards.
 We’ve handpicked the best budget, mid-range and luxury options.

-- Mid-range – Krusty Hostel B&B: Dan and I really enjoyed our month-long stay here.
+• Budget – Krusty Hostel B&B: Dan and I really enjoyed our time here.
 Krusty Hostel B&B is one of the most highly-rated places to stay in Huaraz.
-The private rooms with their own bathrooms are clean, comfortable and great to come back to after a long day of hiking.
-They’ll also store your luggage whilst on multi-day treks.
+The private rooms are nice and cosy.
 Also, the hostel features a large shared kitchen, which includes a free breakfast.
 Plus, the Wifi is very good.
-They can also help organise your Huayhuash and Santa Cruz treks if you like.

-- Luxury – Cordillera Hotel: this is probably the best hotel in Huaraz.
-Cordillera Hotel is an excellent place to stay with modern facilities.
-Its rooms offer a great deal of comfort for the weary hiker.
+• Luxury – Cordillera Hotel: this is likely the best hotel in Huaraz.
+Cordillera Hotel is an excellent place to stay.
+It has lovely rooms and modern facilities.
 You’d be hard-pressed to find a better place to stay in the area.

 Travel Insurance For Hiking in Peru